BoyanZhou/STEMSim/README.md

 ## Usage

-There are following steps for analysis of longitudinal metagenomic data using LongStrain.
+There are two models for mutation generation in longitudinal metagenomic data using STEMSim.

 ### Mode1: camisim
 Under this mode, stemsim takes the output directory of CAMISIM as input directory, and generate longitudinal mutations on the simulated raw sequencing data.